otrosien/spring-statemachine-jpa-and-rest/README.md

 [ ![Build Status](https://travis-ci.org/otrosien/spring-statemachine-jpa.svg)](https://travis-ci.org/otrosien/spring-statemachine-jpa)

-# Spring Statemachine using JPA
+# Spring Statemachine using JPA and REST

 This is just a sample project trying out the combination of Spring-Statemachine, JPA and Spring Data REST.